 This analysis is used to determine if the baby has Down syndrome and to identify the corresponding genetic form.
 This information is important in determining the risk to parents in future pregnancies.

 The physician may refer parents to a genetic counselor to explain to them in detail the results of chromosomal analysis and tells them about the risks that this phenomenon is repeated in another pregnancy.

 How to diagnose Down syndrome before birth?

 Yes.
 The College of Obstetricians and Gynecologists in the United States (American College of Obstetricians and Gynecologists, ACOG) recommends offering all pregnant women, regardless of age, a screening test called prenatal testing in the first quarter.

-Women who have an abnormal test result diagnostic testing can be performed as an amniocentesis or chorionic villus sample (CVS).
+For women who have abnormal test results, diagnostic testing can be performed as an amniocentesis or chorionic villus sample (CVS).
 These tests are used to diagnose or, more often, rule out Down syndrome with great accuracy.

 ACOG also recommends that pregnant women of all ages have the option not to have the screening test but made directly to a diagnostic test for Down syndrome.
 9 Until recently, only offered diagnostic tests rather than tests early detection, women over 35 years old and other women who were considered at increased risk of having a baby with Down syndrome as amniocentesis and CVS carry a small risk of spontaneous abortion.

-In the future, it is possible that screening tests for Down syndrome can be made by a simple blood test for pregnant women can detect and examine minute quantities of the genetic material of the fetus.
+In the future, it is possible that screening tests for Down syndrome can be made by a simple blood test for pregnant women that can detect and examine minute quantities of the genetic material of the fetus.
 Most parents received the news that the baby has Down syndrome which reassures.

-However, if prenatal diagnosis test shows that the baby has Down syndrome; parents have the opportunity to consider the diagnosis and options.
-They can also prepare medical, emotional and financial support for the birth of a child with special needs and program delivery in a properly equipped medical center.
+However, if a prenatal diagnosis test shows that the baby has Down syndrome; parents have the opportunity to consider the diagnosis and options.
+They can also prepare medical, emotional, and financial support for the birth of a child with special needs and program delivery in a properly equipped medical center.

 Are you investigating the March of Dimes Down syndrome?